oliviaiscool/LoveIsLoveIsLove/README.md

 >
 > cannot be killed or swept aside.

-A website that randomly generates links to positive websites.
-Currently building a web scraper to find more links automatically based on word analysis patterns.
+A currently unfinished website that randomly generates links to "positive" websites automatically based on word analysis patterns.